worldmaking/digm5010/index.md

 Notice it blurring over time?
 That's because we are using linear interpolation on the iChannel0 settings.
 Change the filter to "nearest" and it will not blur.

-Try doing some spatial transforms on the image in the feedback loop!
+Try doing some spatial transforms on the image in a feedback loop!

 ---